The Beekman Blaak Grilled Cheese

-In an oven proof frying pan, melt at least Tbls of butter per sandwich over medium high heat.
+In an ovenproof frying pan, melt at least one tablespoon of butter per sandwich over medium-high heat.

 Place the sandwich in the melted butter, making sure the bottom layer is in full contact with the pan.

-Add a little more butter to pan if bread has soaked in all the butter and place in oven for about five minutes or until cheese has melted.
+Add a little more butter to the pan if the bread has soaked in all the butter and place in the oven for about five minutes or until cheese has melted.

 Tips from the professionals!

-If you do not have an oven proof frying pan or you’re making a large quantity of sandwiches, transfer sandwiches to cookie sheet that has been warming in the oven once they have been browned on each side in the frying pan.
+If you do not have an ovenproof frying pan or you’re making a large quantity of sandwiches, transfer sandwiches to a cookie sheet that has been warming in the oven once they have been browned on each side in the frying pan.

 If you’re using a panini press, butter the outside of each slice of bread before assembling the sandwich.